OpenVPN/easy-rsa/doc/EasyRSA-Renew-and-Revoke.md

 4. Use command `sign-req <TYPE> <NAME>`

-   (With or without other preferences, password is not relavent)
+   (With or without other preferences, password is not relevant)

    This will use an existing Request to sign a new Certificate.